Azure/azure-sdk-for-net/sdk/azurestackhci/Azure.ResourceManager.Hci/README.md

 ResourceIdentifier resourceGroupResourceId = ResourceGroupResource.CreateResourceIdentifier(subscriptionId, resourceGroupName);
 ResourceGroupResource resourceGroupResource = client.GetResourceGroupResource(resourceGroupResourceId);

-// get the collection of this HciClusterResource HciClusterCollection collection = resourceGroupResource.GetHciClusters();
+// Get the collection of this HciClusterResource HciClusterCollection collection = resourceGroupResource.GetHciClusters();

 // Calling the delete function for all Cluster Resources in the collection await foreach (HciClusterResource item in collection.GetAllAsync()) {
     // delete the item